If you would like to schedule office hours for me, please click here: calendly.com/aliciaswords

-I worked for two years in the Dominican Republic with a small, grassroots organization called Oné Respè.
+I worked for two years in the Dominican Republic with a grassroots organization called Oné Respè.
 The organization focused on human rights work and base community organizing with children, youth and women’s groups in Dominican and Haitian communities.
-I also have an ongoing connection with Justicia Global, an international socio-political organization founded and based in the Dominican Republic.

 While doing my Ph.D. at Cornell in Development Sociology, I learned about social movements with colleagues involved in other movements around the world.
 My dissertation project was about the popular education strategies of the organizations that support the Zapatista movement in Chiapas, Mexico.
 With a Fulbright Fellowship, I had the opportunity to collaborate with and learn from scholars and organic intellectuals in Chiapas.

 In Ithaca, NY, I'm a former member of the leadership team of the Tompkins County Workers Center.
 Students can get involved through their Service Learning for Social Justice program.

 I am on the board of CUSLAR, the Committee on US-Latin American Relations.
 Students can learn about the history and politics of the U.S. in Latin America by getting involved with CUSLAR through internships, travel and writing for their newsletter.

 I also collaborate with the Food Bank of the Southern Tier and connect students with learning opportunities through Service Learning with their Hunger Education and Advocacy programs.